 Experiencing 100 hours working with young children in classrooms before the student teaching semester.

-Developing materials for a physical science learning center that engages young children in active experimentation.
+Developing materials for an integrative STEM learning center that engages young children in active experimentation.

-Studying an infant or toddler and designing and teaching activities specifically for that child.
+Studying an infant or toddler and designing and planning learning experiences for that child.

 "All faculty are willing to help you get the best education available.
 We have opportunities to be in Early Childhood classrooms... to really get in there and work with the children." -ECE student